Joshua-McGee/doks/UI.md

         url: '/API'
 ---

-## Write your markdown here ...

-# Agenda User Interface (UI) guide
+# Agenda Mobile App User Interface (UI) guide

-This guide serves as an introduction to using the Agenda user interface (UI), explaining what the various components are used for and provides links to further documentation for more information.
+This tutorial serves as an introduction to using the Agenda IOS and Android Application user interface (UI).
+It is expected that you

-To learn more about Agenda, please read the [Agenda Overview](link-here).

 ## Home page